 The amount of Housing Benefit and Council Tax Reduction that is awarded depends upon the circumstances of the person making the claim and those of other people in their household.
 Therefore, people who are in receipt of Housing Benefit and Council Tax Reduction must notify the Council in writing immediately if they have a Change of Circumtsances.

-If you are receiving Housing Benefit but need extra help, find out about Discretionary Housing Payments.
+If you are receiving Housing Benefit or the housing element of Universal Credit but need extra help, find out about Discretionary Housing Payments.